 You should start with 1-2 teaspoons of the butter/ghee and Brain Octane Oil.
 Work your way up to the amount you need to stay full until lunch.
 I use about 2 1/2 teaspoons of each.

 Dave claims that people following this diet have reported amazing energy levels, improved brainpower and weight loss.
 He says fat is the most important and least inflammatory macronutrient, and avoiding fat is a mistake.
-Of course, not all fats are good for your body, but he does conclude that butter is one of the “good” fats for your brain.
+Of course, not all fats are good for your body, but he concludes that butter is one of the “good” fats for your brain.

 “For you, becoming Bulletproof might mean having more energy on less sleep, losing weight with minimal exercise, or simply feeling like the lights in your brain have turned on for the first time and you finally have the power to be your most awesome, powerful self.”Dave Asprey, The Bulletproof Diet